 When it comes to federal grant management, these terms award, subaward and contract are NOT interchangeable.
 And when grant recipients AND funders and federal regulations seem to use them in that way it is SLOPPY communication.

-Maybe I’m a dreamer, but I like to believe that it is rare that a grantee would intentionally misuse funds.
+When it comes to budget revisions and program plans, I like to believe that it is rare that a grantee would intentionally misuse funds.
 However, without proper planning and documentation, an organization places itself at risk for misuse of funds.
-Prevention of these undesirable outcomes starts at the beginning of the grant application and writing process.
-Organizations that carefully construct […]
+Prevention of these undesirable outcomes starts at the beginning of the grant application and writing […]

 In our last post, we looked at 6 questions you should ask to tell how safe your federal grant is from conflicts of interest.
 In today’s post, we’ll look at what you can do to reduce the risk of a conflict of interest affecting your organization and your federal funding.
 Here are 5 Ways to Reduce the […]